 William F. Hayden Park on Green Mountain

 With more than 2,400 acres of open space, William Frederick Hayden Park on Green Mountain is the second largest park in Lakewood.
 The park features a challenging network of multi-use trails.
-The 6,800 feet summit offers unique and stunning views of the Denver metropolitan area to the east and high mountain peaks to the west.
+The 6,800 ft. summit of Green Mountain Trail offers unique and stunning views of the Denver metropolitan area to the east and high mountain peaks to the west.

 Since 1972, the majority of William Frederick Hayden Park was donated by or purchased from the Hayden Family.
 Once home to the buffalo, this park now provides rich habitat for a diverse array of wildlife, including coyotes, hawks, rattlesnakes, bluebirds, rabbit, mule deer and an occasional mountain lion.